Nightguards

 Why Wear a Mouthguard at Night?

-The purpose of wearing a nightguard is to prevent painful symptoms and protect your teeth and gums from the wear and tear associated with the following issues:
+The purpose of wearing a dental nightguard is to prevent painful symptoms and protect your teeth and gums from the wear and tear associated with the following issues:

 Sleep Bruxism